-ELKO, Nev. — Republican presidential candidate Ron Paul railed against the federal government's influence in the West on Thursday, saying states are in the best position to resolve conflicts over the management of wild horses and roads on public lands.
+ELKO, Nev. — Republican Rep. Ron Paul railed against the federal government during campaign stops in Nevada on Thursday, saying states are in the best position to resolve conflicts over the management of wild horses and roads on public lands.

-During a stop earlier in the day in Elko, Paul said that while he's unsure of the solution to the wild horse problem in Nevada and other Western states, federal land managers should be the last resort to resolve the issue.
+During a stop earlier in the day in Elko, Paul said that while he's unsure of the solution to the wild horse problem in Nevada and other Western states, he thinks federal land managers should be the last resort to resolve the issue.
 He said he would like to see Nevada and other states come up with solutions.

-In recent years, the U.S. Bureau of Land Management has removed thousands of "excess" wild horses from public lands in the West, saying they harm rangelands and native wildlife.
-Horse advocates oppose the move, saying the agency is out to appease ranchers and make room for cattle.
+In recent years, the U.S. Bureau of Land Management has removed thousands of "excess" wild horses from public lands in the West it says are harming rangelands and native wildlife.
+Horse advocates oppose the move, saying the agency is removing the animals to appease ranchers and make room for more cows.

-Paul said the U.S. Forest Service should not be imposing travel management plans on public land in Nevada and elsewhere across the West.
-The effort, which began under the administration of President George W. Bush, should be up to the states, he said.
+Paul also said the U.S. Forest Service should not be imposing travel management plans on public land in Nevada and elsewhere across the West.
+The effort, which began under George W. Bush's presidential administration, should be up to the states, he said.

 "I don't want the federal government dictating to Nevada, period," Paul said.
 "I want to see the land owned and controlled by the states."

 Paul said he offers a choice to voters because he doesn't support the status quo.